Pausetive Logo

 They applied emotional awareness and systems thinking to career guidance in high schools and vocational training in partnership with a major NGO.

-Their work led to the realization that beliefs are key to mental fitness.
+Beliefs are key to mental fitness.
 Unlike emotional responses—which are automatic and reactive—beliefs enable us to pause, imagine alternatives, and make conscious choices.

-However, not all beliefs are beneficial.
+Not all beliefs are beneficial.
 Dysfunctional beliefs can misguide decisions, so they must be questioned and verified before being put into practice.

 Beliefs, emotions, and attention operate largely at the unconscious level.
 To respond rather than react, we must pause these processes long enough to bring them into awareness.

-But pausing alone isn’t sufficient.
+Pausing alone isn't sufficient.
 Once these unconscious patterns surface, they must be integrated with deliberate, conscious thinking.
-Systems Thinking became the bridge for this integration.